nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Dragoon (735/9)

   * Glenn - Get to Level 4 - Magnify
-  * Leena - Get to Level 5
+  * Leena - Get to Level 5 - IceBlast
-  * Serge - 1 - Aquaball
+  * Serge - 1 / 2 / 2 - Aquaball
-  * Leena - IceBlast
-  * Glenn - Defend (2 / 2 if you have Stamina)
   * Leena - Aquaball
-  * Glenn - 2 / 2 (if not done earlier) - Aquaball
   * Use the Heal with Consumables Option
   * **SPLIT AFTER THE WIN MENU**